Friends can I show you the bread that I’ve been making all quarantine behind the scenes? Here’s my best Irish Soda Bread recipe!

-Here’s what you’ll need for this bread:
+Here’s what you’ll need for this Irish Soda Bread recipe:

 • all-purpose flour and cornmeal.
 I love the bit of texture that cornmeal adds to this bread but if you don’t have it on hand, you can just add the same amount of all-purpose flour.

 • salt and baking soda.
 Flavor and balance from the salt.
 UMPH from baking soda.
 That’s a technical term.